 benefitted from a grant-funding scheme run by the AMRC specifically to help SMEs fund research projects.
 The initiative match-funds the costs involved in conducting research and development projects for SMEs and is funded by HVM Catapult.

 The company attended a tour of the AMRC’s Factory 2050 – home to IMG – and were blown away at the technical level that underpinned the research and development in the aerospace, automotive and other industries at the facility.

-During the tour, those attending were told how the AMRC regularly works with SMEs through the funding initiative ran by the HMVC; so the Cardboard Box Company decided to jump at the chance to work with IMG and explore how their manufacturing operations could be improved using the latest manufacturing technologies and processes.
+During the tour, those attending were told how the AMRC regularly works with SMEs, so the Cardboard Box Company decided to jump at the chance to work with IMG and explore how their manufacturing operations could be improved using the latest manufacturing technologies and processes.